 |I-neb® AAD®||2.5 or 5 mcg from one ampule||5 mcg from one ampule|

 The 20 mcg/mL concentration is intended for patients who are maintained at the 5 mcg dose and who have repeatedly experienced extended treatment times which could result in incomplete dosing.
 Transitioning patients to the 20 mcg/mL concentration using the I-neb® AAD® System will decrease treatment times to help maintain patient compliance.

-For each inhalation session, the entire contents of each opened ampule of Ventavis should be transferred into either the I-neb® AAD® System or the Prodose® AAD® System medication chamber immediately before use [see Patient Counseling Information (17.1)].
-After each inhalation session, any solution remaining in the medication chamber should be discarded.
-Use of the remaining solution will result in unpredictable dosing.
-Patients should follow the manufacturer's instructions for cleaning the I-neb® AAD® System or the Prodose® AAD® System components after each dose administration.
+For each inhalation session, the entire contents of each opened ampule of Ventavis should be transferred into the I-neb® AAD® System medication chamber immediately before use.
+Discard any solution remaining in the medication chamber after each inhalation session.
+Patients should follow the manufacturer's instructions for cleaning the I-neb® AAD® System components after each dose administration.

-Because iloprost elimination is reduced in patients with impaired liver function [see Special Populations (8.6)], consider increasing the dosing interval (e.g., 3-4 hours between doses depending on the patient's response at the end of the dose interval) in patients with Child Pugh Class B or C hepatic impairment.
+Because iloprost elimination is reduced in patients with impaired liver function [see Use in Specific Populations (8.6)], consider increasing the dosing interval (e.g., 3–4 hours between doses depending on the patient's response at the end of the dose interval) in patients with Child-Pugh Class B or C hepatic impairment.

 Dose adjustment is not required in patients who are not on dialysis.
-The effect of dialysis on iloprost is unknown [see Special Populations (8.7)].
+The effect of dialysis on iloprost is unknown [see Use in Specific Populations (8.7)].

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about Ventavis (iloprost)